Mysteries of the Rosary

 Luminous Mysteries

-The luminous mysteries—also called the luminous mystery—reveal key moments from Jesus’ public ministry.
-From His Baptism in the Jordan to the Institution of the Eucharist, these mysteries shine with the light of Christ, drawing people into the kingdom of God.
-Each luminous mystery calls us to see the divine truth made present in the world.
+The Luminous Mysteries, sometimes called the Mysteries of Light, reveal key moments from Jesus’ public ministry.
+From His Baptism in the Jordan to the Institution of the Eucharist, they shine with the light of Christ, drawing people into the kingdom of God.
+Each one calls us to see divine truth made present in the world.

 More on the Luminous Mysteries